 Throughput refers to the volume of data distributed per unit time.
 The throughput demands can vary widely-for example, under load or stress in an emergency situation, there may be a lot more communication compared to normal or steady state operation.
 Latency and jitter can suffer when throughput demands increase on the connectivity infrastructure without increased capacity.
-A connectivity framework should be able to meet the latency and jitter requirements for real-time performance as with increasing throughput demand, a core consideration of the quality-of-service function.
+A connectivity framework should be able to meet the latency and jitter requirements for real-time performance.

-For IIoT systems, the latency and jitter vs. throughput tradeoffs should be carefully evaluated, and the limiting factors for throughput and latency should be understood.
+For IIoT systems, the latency and jitter vs. throughput tradeoffs should be carefully evaluated and the limiting factors for throughput and latency should be understood.